Unto Others (The Wire): Bubbles

 Bubbles finds himself missing Sherrod and visits Edward Tilghman Middle School in hopes of finding him.
 He talks to Donnelly, still posing as Sherrod's uncle.
 Donnelly tells him that Sherrod is on the truant list.
 Bubbles bumps into Prez on his way out and jokes that he will keep his undercover identity secret.
 Bubbles continues his search for Sherrod as he plies his mobile depot trade.
 He has added unlicensed DVDs to his stock.
 He is accosted by the same drug addict that robbed him before; the man takes his money and his drugs as well as stealing from his cart.
 Bubbles waves down a passing squad car for assistance.
-The officer, Eddie Walker, notices Bubbles' DVDs and threatens him with fines for copyright infringement as well as selling on the street without a license, but instead takes some of the DVDs and Bubbles' merchandise and drives off as Bubbles accuses him of stealing.
+The officer, Eddie Walker, notices Bubbles' DVDs and threatens him with fines for copyright infringement as well as selling on the street without a license, and takes some of the DVDs and Bubbles' merchandise and drives off as Bubbles accuses him of stealing.

 Bubbles is robbed by the same man a third time shortly afterwards and takes another beating.
 Bubbles finally tracks Sherrod down to the corner where he is working and asks him to come home.
 He notices that Sherrod has begun using drugs.
 When Bubbles gets home, Sherrod has not come back.

 Production

 This episode marks the first time Bubbles's real name is used when Marcia Donnelly calls him "Mr. Cousins".

-This is the second time the Italian film L'ultimo bacio appears on the show, when a bootleg DVD is taken by Officer Walker it appears to be a copy of this film.
+This is the second time the Italian film L'ultimo bacio appears on the show; when a bootleg DVD is taken by Officer Walker it appears to be a copy of this film.
 The first appearance was in the third season, in the episode "All Due Respect".

 In the episode's opening scene, Omar is shown reading Ghettoheat by Hickson.

 In the second scene, over the radio at Bubbles', a columnist can be heard describing his job as reminiscent to the one of David Simon.